OpenBookPublishers/cit-ex/README.md

 On top of the steps listed in "Installation", install the dev dependencies with:

 (.env) $ `python -m pip install -r requirements-dev.txt`

+## Extra packages

+### OBP loader
+The file `cit-ex/obp-loader.py` is an OBP-specific wrapper to load chapter-level citations to the repository (Thoth).

+It relies on each book chapter to report the URL of their HTML edition.
+This file is downloaded, embedded into an EPUB and finally run through _cit-ex_.

+The wrapper runs with:

+(.env) $ `python3 obp-loader.py 10.11647/obp.0085`

+where "10.11647/obp.0085" is the DOI of the book to be parsed.